-Type in our name on Facebook, YouTube, or our website if you'd like to watch or just listen to our sermons.

-language, I am a noisy gong or a clanging cymbal.
+Visit us on Facebook, YouTube, or our website to watch or listen to sermons. that is truly willing to deny self to serve the Lord and others, to borrow Paul's language, I am a noisy gong or a clanging cymbal.
 (1 Corinthians 13:1)

-What makes it so difficult to truly deny self on a consistent basis?
+What makes it difficult to truly deny self on a consistent basis?
 Why is it so hard at times to be gracious, compassionate, thoughtful, and kind?
 Why is it so easy to forget about being a servant altogether?
 In my case, I'm the reason.
 Sometimes I find too much Adam in Adam and not enough Christ.
 As easy and light as the Lord's yoke is considering the extraordinary blessings in taking it, (Matthew 11:28-30) I still find myself occasionally chaffing at it.
 I see it in moments of selfishness.
 I see it when I forget to serve.
 I see it when I refuse to hear thoughts and opinions besides my own.
 I see it when I withhold compassion and empathy.
-I hate seeing it, but I still do sometimes.
+I hate seeing it, but sometimes I do.

 No one can really take up their cross unless they have first denied self in favor of Christ.
-May our God graciously help us to do just that.
+May our God graciously help us do that each day of our lives.